noClaps/playground/README.md

 Obviously, credits to [Project Euler](https://projecteuler.net) for the problems.

 ## License
-All of the code in this repository is licensed under the [Unlicense](UNLICENSE).
+All of the code in this repository is licensed under the [BSD Zero Clause license](LICENSE).